 Hiring a Car in Cape Town

 Hiring a car is our best suggestion for getting around Cape Town and the Western Cape with a family.
-It will give you flexibility and many hotels include parking for free.
+It will give you flexibility for taking day trips as many of Cape Towns top attractions are not centrally located and many hotels include parking for free.

 A few things to note/be aware of: